Ramakrishna Mission: Overview

-The Math and the Mission are the two key organisations that direct the work of the socio-spiritual-religious Ramakrishna movement, influenced by 19th-century saint Ramakrishna Paramahamsa and founded by his chief disciple Vivekananda.

-Also referred to as the Ramakrishna Order, the Math is the movement's monastic organisation.
-Founded by Vivekananda in 1897, the Math primarily focuses on spiritual training and the propagation of the movement's teachings.
+The Math and the Mission are the two key organisations that direct the work of the Ramakrishna movement.
+The Ramakrishna Math, alternatively referred to as the Ramakrishna Order, is a monastic institution associated with the religious movement established by Ramakrishna in 1886.
+The primary emphasis of the Math lies in the cultivation of spiritual development and the dissemination of the movement's doctrines.

-The Mission, founded by Vivekananda in 1897, is a humanitarian and spiritual organisation which carries out medical, relief and educational programs.
-Both the organisations have headquarters at the Belur Math.
-The Mission acquired a legal status when it was registered in 1909 under Act XXI of 1860.
+The Mission, founded by Vivekananda in 1897, is a humanitarian organisation that carries out medical, relief, and educational programs.
+Both organisations have headquarters at Belur Math.

+The Mission acquired legal status when it was registered in 1909 under Act XXI of 1860.
 Its management is vested in a Governing Body.
 Though the Mission with its branches is a distinct legal entity, it is closely related to the Math.

-The elected trustees of the Math also serve as Mission's Governing Body.
-Vedanta Societies comprise the American arm of the Movement and work more in purely spiritual field rather than social welfare.
+The elected trustees of the Math also serve as the Mission's Governing Body.